 Growing Cricket for Women and Girls Award

-The Advancing Cricket for Females Award celebrates the outstanding delivery of female-based experiences by finding clever or innovative ways to build participation opportunities and advance programs for women or girls.
+The Growing Cricket for Women and Girls Award celebrates the outstanding delivery of female-based experiences by finding clever or innovative ways to build participation opportunities and advance programs for women or girls.

 Inclusion and Diversity Award

-The Inclusion and Diversity Award recognises the outstanding work of a person, club or association in promoting the inclusion of people with a disability, multicultural or Aboriginal backgrounds, or other minority groups in cricket.
+The Inclusion and Diversity Award recognises the outstanding delivery by a club or association of diverse and inclusive experiences, and greater connection to community, for people with a disability, multicultural or Aboriginal backgrounds, or other minority groups in cricket.

 Technology and Media Initiative of the Year